datacarismo/AI-Vuln-Scanner/README.md

   ```

 - Set only the providers you want to use.
-- If multiple are set, you’ll be prompted to choose at runtime.
+- If multiple are set, you can select the provider via `--provider`.

 ---